fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 - Leo Marx, "[The Idea of Nature in America](https://www.amacad.org/publication/idea-nature-america)", _Daedalus_ (2008): 8--21.

+Landscape Stories
+2 chapters on indigenous places and mapping indigenous depth of place?

 Feminine Nature

 - Lynn White, Jr., "The Historical Roots of Our Ecological Crisis" _Science_, 155 (1967): 1203-1207.